-If you enter into a Surrogacy Arrangement and you or any other payee are entitled to receive payments or other compensation under the Surrogacy Arrangement, you must reimburse us for covered Services you receive related to conception, pregnancy, delivery, or postpartum care in connection with that arrangement ("Surrogacy Health Services") to the maximum extent allowed under California Civil Code Section 3040.
+If you enter into a Surrogacy Arrangement and you or any other payee are entitled to receive monetary compensation under the Surrogacy Arrangement, you must reimburse us for covered Services you receive related to conception, pregnancy, delivery, or postpartum care in connection with that arrangement ("Surrogacy Health Services") to the maximum extent allowed under California Civil Code Section 3040.
 Note: This "Surrogacy Arrangements" section does not affect your obligation to pay your Cost Share for these Services.
 After you surrender a baby to the legal parents, you are not obligated to reimburse us for any Services that the baby receives (the legal parents are financially responsible for any Services that the baby receives).

-By accepting Surrogacy Health Services, you automatically assign to us your right to receive payments

-Group ID: 35995 Kaiser Permanente Senior Advantage (HMO) with Part D Contract: 1 Version: 100 EOC# 14 Effective: 1/1/24-12/31/24 Date: October 2, 2023 that are payable to you or any other payee under the Surrogacy Arrangement, regardless of whether those payments are characterized as being for medical expenses.
+By accepting Surrogacy Health Services, you automatically assign to us your right to receive payments that are payable to you or any other payee under the Surrogacy Arrangement, regardless of whether those payments are characterized as being for medical expenses.
 To secure our rights, we will also have a lien on those payments and on any escrow account, trust, or any other account that holds those payments.
 Those payments (and amounts in any escrow account, trust, or other account that holds those payments) shall first be applied to satisfy our lien.
 The assignment and our lien will not exceed the total amount of your obligation to us under the preceding paragraph.